David Rust, MD

 Casey Johnston attended the University of Nebraska, Lincoln and graduated from the University of Nebraska Medical center with a B.S. in Radiation Science Technology with high distinction in 1999.
 He went on to attend medical school at the University of Nebraska Medical Center graduating in 2004.
 After finishing medical school, he completed his orthopaedic surgery residency training in 2009 at Creighton University/University of Nebraska Medical Center.

-Dr. Johnson practices orthopedics at Glacial Lakes Orthopedics in Watertown, SD.
+Dr. Johnston practices orthopedics at Glacial Lakes Orthopedics in Watertown, SD.

 Ronald Tabaddor, MD

-Dr. Tabbadour sustains a busy sports orthopedic practice at South County Orthopedics in Wakefield, RI.
+Dr. Tabaddor sustains a busy sports orthopedic practice at South County Orthopedics in Wakefield, RI.

 Corey Wulf, MD